bdraco/python-engineio-v3/docs/server.rst

 Note: Eventlet provides a ``monkey_patch()`` function that replaces all the blocking functions in the standard library with equivalent asynchronous versions.
-While python-engineio does not require monkey patching, other libraries such as database drivers are likely to require it.
+While python-engineio_v3 does not require monkey patching, other libraries such as database drivers are likely to require it.

 Gevent